Rescue of Jews by Catholics during the Holocaust: Hungary

 Local church men and women were also prominent in rescue efforts.
 Jesuit Prior Jakab Raile is credited with saving around 150 Jews in the Jesuit residence of the city.
 Margit Slachta, of the Hungarian Social Service Sisterhood, told the other Sisters that the precepts of their faith demanded that they protect the Jews, even if it led to their own deaths.
 Slachta responded immediately to reports in 1940 of early displacement of Jews.
-When 20,000 Jewish labourers were deported in 1941, Slachta protested to the wife of Admiral Horthy.
+When 20,000 Jewish laborers were deported in 1941, Slachta protested to the wife of Admiral Horthy.
 Following the Nazi occupation, the Sisters of Social Service arranged baptisms in the hope it would spare people from deportation, sent food and supplies to the Jewish ghettos, and sheltered people in their convents.
 One of the Sisters, The Blessed Sára Salkaházi, was among those captured sheltering the Jews, and executed.
 Slachta herself was beaten and only narrowly avoided execution.
 The Sisters rescued probably more than 2000 Hungarian Jews.

-In his study of the rescuers of the Jews, Martin Gilbert recounts that the monks of the Champagnat Institute of the Order of Mary in Budapest took in 100 children and 50 parents as boarders.
-When they were discovered, the Jews were killed, and six monks tortured but released.
+In his study of the rescuers of the Jews, Martin Gilbert recounts that the brothers of the Champagnat Institute of the Order of Mary in Budapest took in 100 children and 50 parents as boarders.
+When they were discovered, the Jews were killed, and six brothers tortured but released.
 Similar numbers were protected and then discovered in the convents of the Sisters of the Divine Saviour and the Order of the Divine Love, with many of the Jews dragged out and murdered by the Arrow Cross.
 The prioress of the Sisters of the Eucharistic Union was captured and tortured for sheltering Jews in her hospital.
 Despite warnings, she resumed her rescue efforts in the apartment of the Prelate Arnold Pataky.
-Hundreds more Jews were saved at the Convent of the Good Shepherd, the home of the Sisters of Mercyof Szatmar and the Convent of Sacre Coeur.
+Hundreds more Jews were saved at the Convent of the Good Shepherd, the home of the Sisters of Mercy of Szatmar and the Convent of Sacre Coeur.